5 Things No One Tells You About Being A Caregiver

 8. Brenda, the PTA President, getting her groove on right next to awkward dad.
 This is the same woman who tried to guilt you into baking those 100 cupcakes for the school bake sale.
 You better pull your phone out and film this.
 You’ll need that shit for bribing her later.

 9. Your child’s teacher.
 Please say hello and make eye contact with this poor person.
 Please remember him or her at Christmas and during teacher appreciation week.
 They didn’t ask for this shit.
 They’re not getting paid to chaperone in hell.
 They’re there because they want to be.
 Why?
-Who the fuck knows but please thank them.
+Who knows but please thank them.

 So.
 Those are the ten things you will see at this dance, but I also know something you won’t see: your kid.
 It’ll be so dark in that gym that you’ll lose track of your kid immediately and start panicking.
 Don’t you worry.
 Junior is having a blast.
 Seriously, though, when you find your child, can you help me look for mine?